 - Important Information: Trail is closed from 20th November to 20th December for fawning

-The track starts north of Hawea town and is a 30-minute drive from Wanaka town center and is a popular hike to do on a road trip between Wanaka and Franz Josef.
-The parking lot which is off the SH6 is your starting point.
+The track starts north of Hawea town and is a 30-minute drive from Wanaka town center.
+The parking lot, which is off the SH6, is your starting point.
 From here, follow the poles that line the track.

-After this is what are known as the “false peaks”.
-A lot of locals will mention the “false peaks” on this hike are a killer – because it looks like you’re at the end but alas you’re not!
-After these, you’re almost at the end and you must climb over rocks to the skyline ridge.
+After this is what are known as the “false peaks.”
+A lot of locals will mention that the “false peaks” on this hike are a killer – because it looks like you’re at the end but alas you’re not!
+After these, you’re almost at the end, and you’ll need to climb over some rocks to the skyline ridge.
 This climb to the ridge is quite steep.

 At the ridge, you will spot a sign for the Isthmus Peak Track.
 Be aware that the descent down can be hard on your knees due to the steep nature of the track.
 I always take hiking poles for this trail!